Google Workspace : Collaboration + productivity apps (opens in new tab)

 If you work collaboratively, or switch between a PC and a Mac, Google Docs, Sheets and Slides could be your first port of call.

 For anyone who's already deep into the Android/Google ecosystem, this suite will be a natural choice.
 The three key tools run happily in any web browser, and are available as mobile apps for Apple and Android devices.

 Google's free office suite doesn't offer the advanced tools you'll find in desktop software like LibreOffice (there are no pivot tables, for example, and there's no database tool) but everything is laid out in a clear, logical way and all your files will be saved and synced automatically so you don't have to worry about transfers and backups.

 The chief disadvantage of Docs, Sheets and Slides is that opening files created using other office software is a cumbersome process and file formatting isn't is always converted properly.
-This is partly because Google's office tools use web fonts rather than ones stored locally on your device, and partly because Microsoft documents sometimes contain features not supported by Google.
+This is partly because Google's office tools use web fonts rather than ones stored locally on your device, and partly because Google doesn't support some of the features built into Microsoft software.

 Additionally, there are some quirks with Google Docs that make it less user-friendly than other office software.
 As free software it does the job fine, but as a paid product it still lags far behind the features and functionality of Microsoft 365.

 Read our full Google Docs review.